Nokkxz/Capsule-Endoscope/README.md

 # UUV-Capsule
 ### Introduction
+Simulation of a Capsule-liked UUV based on its hydrodynamic model
-Depth/Speed control for a capsule-liked UUV based on PID/LQR
+Depth/Speed control for the Capsule based on PID/LQR